woct0rdho/triton-windows/README.md

 Check your GPU model.
 Triton officially supports Nvidia GPUs with sm >= 80 (also known as 'CUDA arch' or 'compute capability'), such as RTX 30xx and newer.
 RTX 20xx and older may work when running some simple AI models, but not always.

+Many AI models use bf16 (also known as bfloat16).
+In Triton, it only works with sm >= 80.
+If you really want to run it on older GPUs, you may try changing bf16 to fp16.

 Some AI models use fp8 (also known as float8).
 In Triton, it only works with sm >= 89, such as RTX 40xx and newer.
 See the [known issue](https://github.com/woct0rdho/triton-windows#fp8-is-not-supported-on-rtx-30xx-and-older-gpus).

 ### 2. Python environment